 One PublishPress user asked if it was possible to stop users from publishing changes to existing WordPress posts and pages.

-To get started, download and install the Revisionary plugin.
-This plugin will create a role called “Revisor”:
+To get started, download and install the PublishPress Revisions plugin.

 The Revisor can keep on submitting new revisions but they will never be able to publish them.
 They will have to wait for a higher level user to login and publish the revision.

-More specifics on the permissions
+More on revision permissions